 While some operators advise wheelchair or mobility aid users to back onto the lift, it is difficult for some people to do so.
-Therefore, the lift must permit persons to board and alight facing either in toward the vehicle or out toward the platform or boarding area.
+Therefore, the lift must permit persons to board and alight facing either in toward the car or out tow ard the platform or boarding area.
 This requirement should be considered in conjunction with the barrier or supplemental system designed to retain the wheelchair or mobility aid on the platform.
 For example, some barriers have been designed to rise under the curve of the rear wheel or under the front footrests of a wheelchair.
-Some designs may be u sable only if the occupant is facing a particular direction.
+Some designs may be usable only if the occupant is facing a particular direction.
 This is not permitted.
 Similarly, at least one supplementary lift restraint system used in Canada involves a belt connected between hand rails.
-This belt must be long enough to go around the back of the wheelchair or mobility aid if the person were facing inward, not just across the armrests for a person facing outward.
+In some configurations, the belt is intended to be fastened around the front of the wheelchair when the wheelchair is facing outward.
+Since the lift must accommodate both inward and outward facing wheelchairs and mobility aids, the belt would need to be long enough to go around the back of the wheelchair or mobility aid if the person were facing inward.